major macro economic indicators

 (e): Estimate (f): Forecast

-- Weakening of the product range, insufficient innovation efforts
+- Advanced de-industrialisation, relatively low level of product range, insufficient innovation efforts

-- Low employment rate of young people and senior citizens
+- Low employment rate for young people and senior citizens

-The current account deficit will remain high in 2023 due to a durably high energy bill.
-This will continue to make a large contribution to the deficit in the balance of goods (5% of GDP in the first nine months of 2022).
-The surplus of the services balance (2.3% of GDP), historically high in 2022 thanks to the recovery of tourism and, above all, maritime transport, whose freight rates reached records before falling back at the end of the year, should reduce in 2023.
-The current account deficit is mainly financed by debt issues or, to a lesser extent, by listed shares purchased by non-residents.
-At the end of 2021, non-residents held 48% of the securities issued by government administrations, and more than half of those issued by non-financial companies (57%) and French banks (69%).
+After soaring in 2022 in the wake of the energy bill, the current account deficit should remain more moderate in 2023 and 2024.
+With energy prices –particularly gas – still high but far from the record levels of 2022, the balance of trade in goods will show a smaller deficit (1.6% of GDP in the first half of 2023).
+The surplus on services (0.7% of GDP), which was historically high in 2022 thanks to the recovery in tourism and, above all, maritime transport, where freight rates reached record levels before falling back at the end of the year, should be more moderate.
+The current account deficit is financed by debt issues or listed shares purchased by non-residents.
+At the end of March 2023, non-residents held more than half of the securities issued by general government (51%), non-financial companies (56%) and French banks (70%).

-Without an absolute majority for President Macron, the risk of political instability is high
+No absolute majority for President Macron, and a high risk of political and social instability

 Bank cards are now the most commonly-used form of payment in France, although cheques are still widely used.
 In value terms, cheques and transfers are still the most popular forms of payment.